azaghal/factorio-beyond-vanilla-qol-plus/README.md

     > Start off with early-game single-use construction bots.
 They might not be cheap, but it beats constructing everything by hand.

+### Equipment

+-   Additional early-game and late-game power production equipment ([Portable Power](https://mods.factorio.com/mod/Portable_power))

+    > Early-game burner-based power generator that provides alternative to solar panels (just don't forget to refuel it), and a late-game portable nuclear reactor that can satisfy the needs of power-hungry bot construction.
+Usable both within personal armor and vehicles (spidertrons).

 Contributions
 -------------